DETAILED ACTION

 Independent claim 1 includes limitations that recite an abstract idea (emphasized below) and will be used as a representative claim for the remainder of the 101 rejection.
 Claim 1 recites:

-identifying a passenger in a vehicle; and
+determining a passenger profile corresponding to a passenger in a vehicle;

 wherein the passenger profile includes at least one of a vehicle control range, a points of interest (POI) search option, or preset information.